 A student who has already acquired knowledge of certain courses offered at this University, either by formal education, self-study, or experience, may be eligible to exempt these courses by a competency examination.
-Some freshmen may automatically receive exemption because of the testing program conducted during orientation.
-Students wishing to take an examination to obtain a course exemption should apply to the appropriate Dean.
+Students wishing to take an examination to obtain a course exemption should apply to the appropriate school's chair.
 Exemption from a course will be noted on the student's record, but exemption does not reduce the total number of hours required for a degree program, nor does it give the student credit for that course.
 There is no charge for exempting a course.